-Pointer to a builder instance that can be used to construct a prebuilt index in buildIndex.
+- builder, a pointer to a builder instance that can be used to construct a prebuilt index in buildIndex. - class, the constructor for a BiocNeighborGenericIndex subclass that accepts ptr and names arguments.

 defineBuilder, KmknnParam-method, defineBuilder, VptreeParam-method, defineBuilder, AnnoyParam-method and defineBuilder, HnswParam-method for specific methods.